-Outside of Australia, Atturra also engages a small number of permanent employees in New Zealand and Singapore as part of its operations.
-These workers are employed directly with Atturra under conditions complying with applicable New Zealand and Singapore law.
+Outside of Australia, Atturra also engages a small number of permanent employees in New Zealand, Singapore and Hong Kong as part of its operations.
+These workers are employed directly with Atturra under conditions complying with applicable New Zealand, Singapore and Hong Kong law.
 There is potential for geographic risks to exist in Singapore as the country has an estimated prevalence of modern slavery of 3.4 victims per 1,000 people in the population, which is a higher prevalence of modern slavery than Australia and New Zealand (according to the Global Slavery Index 2018).
 Further, the Global Slavery Index 2018 identifies geographic risks in Singapore due to the limited action from the Singaporean Government in response to modern slavery despite the magnitude of the problem and the resources at their disposal.
 Despite inherent geographic risks, Atturra does not consider this to be a high risk of modern slavery due to the limited number of employees based in Singapore and the measures Atturra has implemented to address any risks.
+Hong Kong has an estimated prevalence of modern slavery of 2.8 Victims per 1,000 people in the population but for similar reasons Atturra does not consider this to be a high risk of modern slavery (Global Slavery Index 2018).
 Atturra has not identified increased geographic risks in New Zealand, particularly as the estimated prevalence of modern slavery practices in this jurisdiction is the same level as that in Australia (Global Slavery Index 2018).